guides

 You can create your Google project from the Google console.

+The make-scoped-magic-app CLI tool is an easy way to bootstrap new projects with Magic.
 To generate your application, simply run the command below in the shell of your choice.
 Be sure to replace <YOUR_PUBLISHABLE_API_KEY> with the Publishable API Key from your Magic Dashboard.

 Bash

-01npx make-magic \\
+01npx make-scoped-magic-app \\

 02 --template nextjs-dedicated-wallet \\